Classical: Milwaukee Musaik Opens Eighth Season

 A pre-concert “Happy Hour” experience is available for purchase at the Woman’s Club of Wisconsin prior to the performance.
 For reservations email leah@wc-wi.org or call 414-276-5170.

-The Milwaukee Musaik season returns to the Women’s Club on January 14 with Brass Splendor, featuring Milwaukee Symphony members from the brass section.
-That choice underscores the commitment of Milwaukee Musaik to offer a diverse experience featuring a full spectrum of Milwaukee classical artists.
+The Milwaukee Musaik season returns to the Women’s Club on January 14 with Folk Tones.

 Preview